 7. The 20% withholding tax paid to the IRS in point number “3” above may be claimed as a foreign tax credit (FTC) for Canadian tax purposes.
 FTCs require a more detailed explanation.?

-Checklist of transferring a 401K to an RRSP Now the complications.
+Checklist of transferring a 401K to an RRSP Now, the complications.
 The 401k must be a lump-sum transfer from a pension or superannuation and employment services rendered while a non-resident of Canada.
-There are different rules for individuals living in Canada and working in the US or in the case of temporary employees working in the US for less than 5 years.
+There are different rules for individuals living in Canada and working in the US or the case of temporary employees working in the US for less than five years.

-Please bear in mind that you haven’t really paid tax to Canada at this point on the IRA withdrawal, only to the IRS.
-Therefore, you need to have sufficient Canadian income tax owing from certain sources in order to utilize the FTCs.
-Canada views the IRA withdrawal as a transfer while the US views it as an early lump sum withdrawal and thus applies the 20% withholding tax.
+Please remember that you haven’t paid tax to Canada on the IRA withdrawal, only to the IRS.
+Therefore, you need to have sufficient Canadian income tax owing from certain sources to utilize the FTCs.
+Canada views the IRA withdrawal as a transfer, while the US views it as an early lump sum withdrawal and thus applies the 20% withholding tax.

-A final distinction also needs to made if the IRA account has been subject to proceeds from a ROTH conversion.
-Such conversions would taint the account and this technique would become muddied because Canada does not recognize ROTH plans in the same context as “foreign retirement arrangements.”
-Furthermore, Canadian Tax Free Savings Accounts (TFSAs) and ROTHs are separate categories with another set of rules and guidelines for anyone wishing to move across the border.
+A final distinction must also be made if the IRA account has been subject to proceeds from a ROTH conversion.
+Such conversions would taint the account, and this technique would become muddied because Canada does not recognize ROTH plans in the same context as “foreign retirement arrangements.”
+Furthermore, Canadian Tax-Free Savings Accounts (TFSAs) and ROTHs are separate categories with another set of rules and guidelines for anyone wishing to move across the border.

 What about the reverse, transferring from an RRSP/LIRA to an IRA?

-Thus far we have only explored the mechanics of a person moving from the US to Canada but what solutions exist for a person moving from Canada to the US?
+Thus far, we have only explored the mechanics of a person moving from the US to Canada, but what solutions exist for a person moving from Canada to the US?
 Unfortunately, RRSPs or LIRAs (locked-in plans) cannot be transferred to an IRA.
-Please also be aware that the place and timing of these transactions should be aligned with pre- and post-move planning that captures the realities of residency and ceasing of non-residency.
-Many aspects of the information contained herein can also be applicable to retirement arrangements from other countries like the United Kingdom.
+Please also be aware that the place and timing of these transactions should be aligned with pre- and post-move planning that captures the realities of residency and the ceasing of non-residency.
+Many aspects of the information contained herein can also apply to retirement arrangements from other countries like the United Kingdom.

 Disclaimer (as per Circular 230).
-To ensure compliance with the requirements imposed by the IRS, we inform you that any tax advice contained in our communication (including any attachments) was not intended or written to be used, and cannot be used, for the purpose of (i) avoiding any tax penalty or (ii) promoting, marketing or recommending to another party any transaction or matter addressed herein.
+To ensure compliance with the requirements imposed by the IRS, we inform you that any tax advice contained in our communication (including any attachments) was not intended or written to be used and cannot be used for (i) avoiding any tax penalty or (ii) promoting, marketing or recommending to another party any transaction or matter addressed herein.
 Our communication is limited to the conclusions specifically set forth herein and is based on the completeness and accuracy of the facts and assumptions as stated.
-Our advice may consider tax authorities that are subject to change, retroactively and/or prospectively.
+Our advice may consider tax authorities subject to change, retroactively and prospectively.
 Such changes could affect the validity of our advice.
-Our advice will not be updated for subsequent changes or modifications to applicable law and regulations, or to the judicial and administrative interpretations thereof.
-Copyright Pacifica Partners Inc (August 1, 2012).
+Our advice will not be updated for subsequent changes or modifications to applicable laws and regulations or the judicial and administrative interpretations thereof.